HMS E1: Design

 The early British E-class submarines, from E1 to E8, had a displacement of 652 LT at the surface and 795 LT while submerged.
 They had a length overall of 180 ft and a beam of 22 ft 8.5 in, and were powered by two 800 hp Vickers eight-cylinder two-stroke diesel engines and two 420 hp electric motors.
 The class had a maximum surface speed of 16 kn and a submerged speed of 10 kn, with a fuel capacity of 50 LT of diesel affording a range of 3225 mi when travelling at 10 kn, while submerged they had a range of 85 mi at 5 kn.

 The early 'Group 1' E class boats were armed with four 18 inch (450 mm) torpedo tubes, one in the bow, one either side amidships, and one in the stern; a total of eight torpedoes were carried.
 Group 1 boats were not fitted with a deck gun during construction, but those involved in the Dardanelles campaign had guns mounted forward of the conning tower while at Malta Dockyard.

 E-Class submarines had wireless systems with 1 kW power ratings; in some submarines, these were later upgraded to 3 kW systems by removing a midship torpedo tube.
 Their maximum design depth was 100 ft although in service some reached depths of below 200 ft.
 Some submarines contained Fessenden oscillator systems.

 Crew

 Her complement was three officers and 28 men.

 Service history

 E1 joined the 8th Submarine Flotilla, based at Portsmouth on commissioning.

 She worked with E5 and reconnoitered the Skagerrak in early October as a prelude to sending submarines into the Baltic.
 Then on 15 October 1914, she and E9 sailed from Gorleston in a successful attempt to penetrate the German defences and enter the Baltic.
 On 18 October 1914, E1 unsuccessfully attacked the armoured cruiser SMS Victoria Louise in Kiel Bay.
 The torpedo ran too deep and missed.
 On 22 July 1915, E1 fired two torpedoes at the German Vorpostenboot (or patrol boat) Neumühlen, which missed.
-On 30 July 1915, she torpedoed and sank the German auxilary minesweeper Aachen east-northeast of Östergarn, Gotland, Sweden.
+On 30 July 1915, she torpedoed and sank the German auxiliary minesweeper Aachen east-northeast of Östergarn, Gotland, Sweden.
 On 19 August 1915, she torpedoed and damaged the German battlecruiser Moltke (23,000 tons) during the Battle of the Gulf of Riga.